talhatahir/thetalhatahir/data/blog/javascript-patterns-stoyan-stefanov.md

 **JavaScript has five primitive value types: number, string, boolean, null, and undefined.
 With the exception of null and undefined, the other three have the so-called primitive wrapper objects.
 The wrapper objects can be created using the built-in constructors Number(), String(), and Boolean().**

-Out of the five primitive types, the three are primitive wrapper objects.
+Out of the five primitive types, three are primitive wrapper objects.

 **It's better to avoid wrapper object built-in constructors like:**